 Commonly, AI models are given one objective that targets a particular business metric such as maximizing revenue.
-As early efforts mature, expect more companies to invest in multi-task models that consider multiple objectives, said Justin Silver, AI strategist, PROS, an AI-powered sales management platform.
-Multi-task models are different from multi-modal learning (above), which aims to learn a joint representation of various data types.
+As early efforts mature, expect more companies to invest in multi-task models that consider multiple objectives, said Justin Silver, AI strategist and manager of data science at PROS, an AI-driven sales management platform.
+Multi-task models are different from multi-modal learning, which aims to learn a joint representation of various data types.

 8. Democratized AI

 Improvements in AI tooling are lowering the level of expertise required to build AI models.
 This will make it easier to include subject matter experts in the AI development process.
-Democratized AI will not only speed up AI development, it will also ensure the level of accuracy provided by subject matter experts, Talby said.
-Frontline experts can see where new models can provide the most value and where they can create problems or need to be worked around.
+Democratized AI will not only speed up AI development but also improve the level of accuracy with the involvement of subject matter experts, Talby said.
+Frontline experts can see where new models provide the most value and create problems or need to be worked around.

-Doug Rank, senior data scientist at Saggezza, predicts the trend will mirror the trajectory of technologies like computers and networks, which evolved from being usable by only a few experts to wide adoption across the enterprise.
+Doug Rank, data scientist at PS AI Labs, predicts the trend will mirror the trajectory of technologies like computers and networks, which evolved from being usable by only a few experts to wide adoption across the enterprise.
 The big challenge will be cleaning up the data and providing access with appropriate guardrails.

-Their complexity has grown from simple synthetic or real data-based digital twins, to asset-based digital twins powered by internet of things (IoT), to customer-based and ecosystem-based digital twins.
-Digital twins are also now used to model and simulate human behaviors and to evaluate alternative scenarios of the future -- paving the way, said experts, to the convergence of digital twins with traditional industrial simulations and AI-based agent-based simulation.
+The complexity of digital twins has also grown, from relatively simple synthetic- or real data-based digital twins to asset-based digital twins powered by IoT to customer-based and ecosystem-based digital twins.
+Digital twins are also now used to model and simulate human behaviors and to evaluate alternative scenarios of the future, paving the way, said experts, to the convergence of digital twins with traditional industrial simulations and AI-based agent-based simulation.

-The possibilities for digital twins are vast and provide businesses with new ways to leverage and forecast data.
-With more complex and versatile digital twins, we can use simulation intelligence to predict real-world scenarios like disease progression, customer behaviors and economic impact of the pandemic.
+The possibilities for digital twins are vast, he continued, providing businesses with new ways to leverage and forecast data.
+With more complex and versatile digital twins, enterprises can use simulation intelligence to predict real-world scenarios like disease progression, customer behaviors and economic impact of the pandemic.
 Digital twins will also become a critical technology for organizations working on or expanding into ESG modeling, smart cities, drug design and other applications.

-Digital twin pilots are being scaled and operationalized today.
+Pilots of digital twin projects are being scaled and operationalized today.
 CIOs should consider how to incorporate them as part of the business's overall analytics architecture and cloud/IT-stack.
 Companies need to provide both a development environment and a production environment for running simulations.
-Simulation workloads are also compute-intensive requiring on-demand compute on-prem or in the cloud.
+Simulation workloads are also compute-intensive requiring on-demand compute on prem or in the cloud.

-It's also an important technology for CIOs to begin upskilling employees on.
-In addition, companies should have a well-defined process for scoping, building, calibrating, deploying, and monitoring digital twins.
+It's also an important technology for CIOs to use for upskilling employees.
+In addition, companies should have a well-defined process for scoping, building, calibrating, deploying and monitoring digital twins.
 Digital twins can help CIOs transform a business, but only if the business and its employees are prepared.